Ohara124c41/RoboND-Follow_Me/write-up.md

 Note: The hyperparameters were chosen based on previous instruction, intuition and ultimately trial-and-error.
 The training rate was chosen to be slightly below .5, as it resulted in a closer fit to the model.
 A relatively high number (40) of epochs was chosen, to have the training set propagated more times to attempt at convergence between the training and validation sets.
 Likewise, a higher amount of steps (based on the number of available images) resulted in better results, as to be expected.
 The changes did increase the computational time (which can be mitigated in the cloud).
 Since there was not time requirement (let's plan for this drone to not attempt computation in real-time), it was justifiable to allow a higher time allowance for a better score.

 * **Learning Rate** - Usually understood as how quickly the network learns how to identify the chosen object, though this depends on overfitting and underfitting.
-A higher learning rate is faster to train, at a cost of being less accurate.
-A smaller learning rate is more accurate as the machine does not change its mind as quickly, at a nonlinear (maybe O(2^n)) increase in time below a certain value (approaching zero).
+A good learning rate is a higher value than the low learning rate.
+Yet it is more accurate (credit: Udacity mentor and image below) A lower learning rate is more accurate as the machine does not change its mind as quickly, at a nonlinear (maybe O(2^n)) increase in time below a certain value (approaching zero).
 A good learning rate will have a nice, smooth negative exponential `(e^-t)` characteristic when graphed.

 * **Number of Epochs** - Number of propagations.
 Imagine washing your clothes 20 times to get them really clean.
 There is a point in which they will not become more clean, and the ideal number (amount of times) can be arrived at by trial and error or knowing the impacts of the other hyperparameters on the overall network or system.

-* **Steps per Epoch** - the number of training images sent through each epoch.
+* **Steps per Epoch** - The number of batches sent through in each epoch.
+The total number of training images sent through each epoch = (num of batches) * (num of steps) (Credit: Udacity mentor).
 Imagine washing ten socks in a load of laundry.
 From the Keras documentation: "Total number of steps (batches of samples) to yield from generator before declaring one epoch finished and starting the next epoch.
 It should typically be equal to the number of unique samples of your dataset divided by the batch size."

 * **Validation Steps** - Like the steps per epoch, except it is specifically for the validation set.